MS Mediterranean Sky: Protests, failed scrapping, and capsizing (1995–present)

 Mediterranean Sky sailed for the last time from Patras to Brindisi in August 1996.
 A sailor of Mediterranean Sky later reported to the newspapers that the ship had been stranded in Brindisi for two days, after running out of fuel, showcasing the poor financial state of Karageorgis Lines.
 As soon as she returned, she was decommissioned in the port of Patras.
-The ship remained inactive at the pier of Agios Nikolaos, Crete until February 1999.
+The ship remained inactive at the pier of Agios Nikolaos, in the city of Patras until February 1999.